'Everything is at stake' as world gathers for climate talks

 — Half of that amount must be aimed at adapting to climate change’s worst effects.

-World leaders have recently softened those targets a bit, and they say the goals may not quite be finished by mid-November, when negotiations end.
+World leaders have softened those targets a bit.
 U.S. Climate Envoy John Kerry told The Associated Press: “There will be a gap” on emission targets.

 Under the Paris pact, nations must revisit their previous pledges to curb carbon pollution every five years and then announce plans to cut even more and do it faster.
 Delayed a year by the pandemic, this year's meeting is the first to include the required ratcheting up of ambitions.